Immunohistochemistry - tissues

 Immunocytochemistry/IF - cells

-The subcellular section revolves around high-resolution, multicolor images of proteins labeled by indirect immunocytochemistry/immunofluorescence (ICC-IF).
+The subcellular resource revolves around high-resolution, multicolor images of proteins labeled by indirect immunocytochemistry/immunofluorescence (ICC-IF).
 This provides spatial information on protein localization in terms of the subcellular distribution of the protein in organelles and subcellular structures at single cell level.

 The standard immunostaining protocol for ICC can be found on the open access repository for science methods at protocols.io.
 For the great majority of antibodies, fixation is achieved with paraformaldehyde (PFA), but for a few antibodies, this is replaced by methanol in order to better preserve the morphology of certain cellular structures.
 For each gene, the use of PFA or methanol, as well as dilution factors for the antibodies, are stated in the Antibodies and Validation section.
 In order to facilitate the annotation of the subcellular localization of the protein targeted by the HPA antibody, the cells are also stained with reference markers: (i) DAPI for the nucleus, (ii) anti-tubulin antibody for microtubules, and (iii) anti-calreticulin or anti-KDEL for the endoplasmic reticulum (ER).
+For ciliated cells lines, an antibody targeting ARL13B has been used to mark primary cilia and an antibody targeting pericentrin (PCNT) has been used to mark basal bodies.
+In human sperm, an antibody targeting acetylated tubulin has been used as a marker for flagella and an antibody targeting citrate synthase (CS) has been used as a marker for mitochondria.

 Annotation